DVDTSB/personal/index.md

 ---
-title: im dvd
+title: home
-description: Uhh this is a personal website or something
+description: uhh this is a personal website or something
 ---